josefsbreakfast/Polaris-Protocol/Polaris_Nest/✨_Letters_to_Stars/🪻_why_them.md

-🪻 Why That Person Specifically
+# 🪻 Why That Person Specifically

-First created: 2025-09-21 | Last updated: 2025-09-21
+**First created:** 2025-09-21 | **Last updated:** 2025-09-22
 A short letter — honest, exhausted, and grateful in the smallest, most fragile way.

 ⸻

-I am sure it will be to everyone’s great horror and surprise, that even if some harm has been done by a whistleblower, this is still the only person I feel able to trust because the rest of you stayed silent.
+I am sure it will be to everyone’s great horror and surprise, that even if some harm has been done by a whistleblower, this is still the only person I feel able to trust because the rest of you (*inside this system*) stayed silent.

 That is not intended to be harsh.

 I’m being very honest.

 No one else, as far as I’m aware, challenged this like that.

+Perhaps you pushed back to some extent; I'm just not seeing someone embarrass us all by attempting to tear your image to shreds and leak half the gov documents they have on you.
+So my sense is that this was *"whistleblowing proper"*.

 That’s where the trust and the loyalty comes from.